Santa Rosa was a nice place to visit before WWI, but you didn’t want to get sick here; until 1920, there was no real hospital in town.

 For about forty years, the Mary Jesse Hospital – later renamed the Eliza Tanner Hospital – served the community.
-General Hospital was built in 1917, when public health officials were understandably anxious about the spreading Spanish Flu epidemic, and Memorial Hospital was established in 1950, after a fund-raising drive led by Hillard Comstock.
+General Hospital was built in 1920 and Memorial Hospital was established in 1950, after a fund-raising drive led by Hilliard Comstock.

 With Santa Rosa General and Memorial, the town finally had the sort of antiseptic, built-from-scratch hospitals that everyone expects to die in today.
 But gone was the small town charm of recuperating in someone’s former bedroom, tended by a small, tightly-knit medical staff.
 A story from 1913 reveals what charm was lost:

 One of the Mary Jesse nurses apparently couldn’t shut up about the fun she had stealing watermelons from a field.
 The next day, according to the San Francisco Call, Dr. Jesse “bundled four or five of the girls into his auto and whirled them all out into the country.
 They climbed cautiously over a fence, swooped down on a patch of fine, big melons and carried them away with terrified backward glances and suppressed giggles.
 This proved such great sport that the doctor repeated the performance about twice a week.”